 For a cyclist, however, being on the bike is important, and simply to stop riding is not a realistic option.
-It could very well me that a closer look at his position could have led to a change that could have had a dramatic effect and alleviated the source of his pain.
+It could very well be that a closer look at his position could have led to a change that could have had a dramatic effect and alleviated the source of his pain.
 Sometimes it is that simple.

-Mostly it’s not.
 As I explain to clients, the type of pain that suggests an injury is an indicator of a problem that is unfortunately often multifactorial, and due in some measure to factors outside a change in your bike position.

-Establishing relationships with good physical therapists, strength and conditioning coaches or a massage therapist who specializes in making changes in an athletes flexibility is a better long term approach to matching a rider to his or her bike.
+Establishing relationships with good physical therapists, strength and conditioning coaches or a massage therapist who specializes in making changes in an athlete's flexibility is a better long term approach to matching a rider to his or her bike.

-So I don’t boast.
 I know there are limits to what I can do, and that I can’t cure everything by simply raising or lowering a seatpost a couple of millimeters.
-And some fits just aren’t successful.
+Some fits just aren’t successful.
 It’s inevitable that somebody, at some time and for some reason still doesn’t feel comfortable after a comprehensive bike fitting session.